 Predictable growth — showing consistency year over year — is everything, and the forecast is where it begins.
 Critical business decisions — budgets, headcount strategy, resource investment, and future earnings – set the North Star.
 In my 20+ years of sales leadership, I’ve spent hundreds of hours thinking about sales forecasting techniques that lead toward predictable revenue and accurate, actionable data.
 The best sales forecasting techniques answer these two simple questions: How much do we plan to sell?
 And when will we deliver those numbers?

-Here, I share four sales forecasting truths that I wish I’d known sooner in my career.
-I hope they can help you approach your forecasting challenges in a more strategic way.
+As hard as my team and I work on our forecasts, unpredictable events can dramatically change them.
+Here, I’m sharing five sales forecasting truths that I wish I’d known sooner.
+I hope they help you approach your forecasting challenges strategically.

 1. Your forecast can change in a flash

 Extreme weather, economic crises, and global pandemics can dramatically change your forecast.
 What you thought you knew about expected revenue growth can suddenly flip on its head.

 When that happens, it’s okay to put the forecast aside.
 First and foremost, I tell my sales leaders and reps to focus on empathy and relationships.
 That goes for how we treat one another internally, as well as how we treat our customers.
 I’ve learned that if you maintain customer relationships now, those relationships will help you grow again when it’s time.